If you don’t have a tactical folder that can hold the weight of a car, do you really have a functional knife?

 Spyderco UK Penknife

 We already have the lower-end Byrd Tern on here, but we had to add the inspiration for that knife — the UK Penknife.
-This version of the UKPK has blue FRN handle scales and premium S110V steel.
+This version of the UKPK has black FRN handle scales and CTS BD1 steel.

 Cold Steel Lucky One

 The Lucky is an interesting knife because it’s not what you picture from Cold Steel.
 It’s a more muted and modern gentleman’s folder.
-The One has a single S35VN blade while the Two has a plan and serrated blade.
+The Lucky has two S35VN plain and serrated blades.
 This is a slipjoint with carbon fiber handle scales.